 Using Core Exercises to Rehab Your Diaphragm?

-An interesting study that looked into 7 core exercises.
-They put each of the 7 into 3 categories of transdiaphragmatic pressure in order to create a continuum of exercises to improve diaphragm strength and endurance.
-Very cool!
+An interesting study that looked into seven core exercises.
+They put each of the seven into three categories of transdiaphragmatic pressure to create a continuum of activities to improve diaphragm strength and endurance.
+Very cool

-Rember, I am hosting Jody Kennet course on November 6 in New West.
+Remember, I am hosting the Jody Kennet course on November 6 in New West.
 You can get more details by CLICKING HERE.

 Does Strengthening the Hip Abductors Decrease Osteoarthritis Knee Pain?

-The researchers believed that week hip abductors could result in poor frontal plane pelvic control during walking which my lead to greater load on the medial side of the knee in those with osteoarthritis.
+The researchers believed that weak hip abductors could result in poor frontal plane pelvic control during walking, which may lead to a more significant load on the medial side of the knee in those with osteoarthritis.

-They looked at how an 8 week home strengthening program for the hip abductors could improve knee force and pain.
+They looked at how an eight-week home strengthening program for the hip abductors could improve knee force and pain.

-They found there was no decrease in the force to the medial part of the knee but osteoarthritis clients reported a decrease in knee pain.
+They found no decrease in the force to the medial part of the knee, but osteoarthritis clients reported a reduction in knee pain.

-The take home message is to add hip abduction exercises to your clients with osteoarthritis in the knees.
+The take-home message is to add hip abduction exercises to your clients with knee osteoarthritis.